wehlutyk/thesis/content/4-discussion.md

 Participants from different communities that are brought together will be forced to adjust, expand, or develop anew their repertoire of social acts.
 This setting opens a number of questions about the evolution of such minimal social acts in communities.
 In order to explore the integration of this approach with CAT, it will be necessary to empirically flesh out the full range of normativity levels in this manner.
-While the task is not easy, we believe that such a project has great potential to possibly complement a relevance-theoretic approach to meaning, on one side, and to identify incompatibilities and possibilities for integration with the current theories of cultural evolution, on the other.
+While the task is assuredly challenging, we believe that such a project has great potential to possibly complement a relevance-theoretic approach to meaning, on one side, and to identify incompatibilities and possibilities for integration with the current theories of cultural evolution, on the other.

 ## Conclusion

-In this chapter, we took a more in depth look at what would be required in order to understand the transformation of the meaning of utterances in short-term cultural evolution, be it in online quotations or in artificial transmission chains.
+Our goal in this chapter has been to provide a clearer view of what would be required in order to understand the transformation of utterance meanings in short-term cultural evolution, be it in online quotations or in artificial transmission chains.
-We first discussed a number of examples of meaning change that appeared in the experiments of the previous chapter.
+We first took a closer qualitative look at how meaning can evolve in chains by discussing a number of examples that appeared in the experiments of the previous chapter.
-We then presented two radically different, but both prominent, approaches to meaning in language:
+We then broadened the horizon and presented two prominent but radically different approaches to linguistic meaning that could provide insight into such changes:
 Relevance Theory, which bases its account on the inference of relevant conclusions given the context in which an utterance is pronounced;
 and the Enactive approach, which bases its account on the agent's sense-making activity by which it maintains its identity as an agent.
 While the two approaches sit at opposite ends of the computational-dynamical spectrum in cognitive science, both base their account of meaning on some notion of the relevance that interactions have for agents (though those notions are very different for the two theories).
 Notwithstanding the simpler integration of RT with Cultural Attraction Theory, we proposed that both RT and the Enactive approach could be valuable paths to explore in the study of meaning in this context.
-Finally, then, we extended a few speculations as to how these approaches could inspire future work aimed at understanding the way meanings evolve along with cultural evolution.
+Finally, we extended a few speculations as to how these approaches could inspire future work aimed at understanding the way meanings evolve along with cultural evolution.

 Our stance may be taken as very ecumenical, too much so maybe.
 How could it make sense to try and combine approaches that rely on bodies of philosophical works that continuously butcher each other?
 In their current state, neither Relevance Theory nor the Enactive approach provide complete accounts of what linguistic meaning is or how we understand it, but both provide extremely valuable steps to begin understanding the phenomenon.
 Our belief is that philosophical butchery is a healthy and necessary activity, and empirical combination and contrasting of the outcomes is too.
 While the two approaches clearly have disagreements on starting points and approaches to cognition overall, it is not said that different approaches to meaning, when fully formalised at the right level, could not be related to one another.
-In the meantime, both can inspire valuable empirical work and the design of new methods, be it to contrast or to combine them, all of which contribute to better understanding the issues at stake.
+In the meantime, both can inspire valuable empirical work and the design of new methods, be it to contrast them or to combine them, all of which will contribute to better understanding the way meaning changes when repeatedly transmitted or understood by different people.